Winston-Lu/ESP8266-LED-Shelf/README.md

 <img width="150px" />Command | <img width=100%/>Description | <img width="250px" />Usage
 ---------------|----------|----------

+## These are not currently working in this fork.

 settings | For debug, shows all settings stored on the device | `settings` utcoffset | Sets your UTC offset in hours.
 This only needs to be done once, and is saved on reset in EEPROM | `utcoffset -8` rainbowrate | This changes how rainbow-y the rainbow is.
 By default, this value is 5  | `rainbowrate 3`